BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page17.md

 # Lights
 Before, when you would collide with the first lantern, and the first lantern after the sparkler went out, there would be a slight lag in the game.
 This was due to the shaders updating since we were dynamically creating lights.

-The solution to this was to: pre-create all lights with intensity 0 -- a constant cost.
+The solution to this was to pre-create all lights with intensity 0 -- a constant cost.
 This led to a restructuring for the [Lantern class](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/lantern.ts#L17).

 1. In the constructor, we want to remove the lightSphere mesh and instead create a pointLight with intensity 0.
 ```javascript